DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Four main types of suppression:
         - **wet pipe system**: (AKA closed head system): is always filled with water; water discharges immediately when suppression is triggered
         - **dry pipe system**: contains compressed inert gas
-        - **preaction system**: a variation of the dry pipe system that uses a two-stage detection and release mechanism
+        - **preaction system**: a variation of the dry pipe system that uses a two-stage detection and release mechanism.
+It is the best type of water-­based fire suppression system for a computer facility because it provides the opportunity to prevent the release of water in the event of a false alarm or false initial trigger.
+The most common cause of false positive for water-based fire suppression systems is humans.
         - **deluge system**: uses larger pipes and delivers larger volume of water
     - Note: Most sprinkler heads feature a glass bulb filled with a glycerin-based liquid; this liquid expands when it comes in contact with air heated to between 135 and 165 degrees; when the liquid expands, it shatters its glass confines and the sprinkler head activates
 - 3.9.9 Power (e.g., redundant, backup)